warthog618/gpiocdev-rs/README.md

 [gpiocdev-uapi](https://github.com/warthog618/gpiocdev-rs/tree/master/uapi) provides a thin safe Rust wrapper around the character device ioctls.

-The gpiocdev crate provides a higher level abstraction, so you should use that unless you have some particular interest in calling the Linux GPIO ioctls directly.
+The [gpiocdev](https://github.com/warthog618/gpiocdev-rs/tree/master/lib) crate provides a higher level abstraction, so you should use that unless you have some particular interest in calling the Linux GPIO ioctls directly.

-[gpiosim](https://github.com/warthog618/gpiocdev-rs/tree/master/gpiosim) provides GPIO chip simulators for testing users of the GPIO uAPI, such as gpiocdev, or apps that use it.

 ## License